Emergency Assistance Plus

 Need a Medical Evacuation?
 Here’s What to Expect.

-Published on April 20th, 2023 in Medical Evacuation, Travel Assistance, Travel Insurance
+Published on April 20th, 2023 in Medical Evacuation, Travel Assistance

 Let’s say you’re on a tour to see the ancient pyramids in Egypt and you trip and fall, breaking your leg.
 Or you’re enjoying the Florida sunshine when your spouse has a severe case of appendicitis.
 We’ve seen cases like these and many others, including members who need to be transported from small clinics in remote areas after suffering a heart attack.
 So, what happens in situations when you’re far from home and suddenly have a medical emergency?
 First things first: get to the hospital or other local medical facility if a hospital isn’t available nearby.